AHuffmyer/IntraspecificDiversityEffects/README.md

 **Contents:**

-R Markdown document contains scripts for analysis which outputs diversity calculations in the "Output" folder and figures in the "Figures" folder.
+R Markdown document contains scripts for analysis which outputs calculations in the "Output" folder.

 Data contained in the "Data" folder is as follows: